Top blog articles

 Mississippi has been slowly but steadily climbing the charts for the best neighborhoods in Portland — all thanks to its resilient, dedicated community.

 You can find newer apartment complexes with affordable rates.
 It’s no surprise that the area is popular with young professionals.
 The quiet neighborhood offers a lot of scope for walking and cycling.
 Moreover, you can find good public transit options here.

 There are some really cool bars, coffeehouses, gastropubs, and restaurants along Mississippi Avenue.

 If you’re looking for affordable homes, luscious parks, good schools, and a diverse community, Creston-Kenilworth will be perfect for you.
 Plus, you’ll get to enjoy eclectic cuisines — ranging from Mexican and Thai to delicious Southern barbecue dishes.
 And, the area no way lacks behind in the entertainment or shopping department.

 This Portland neighborhood is an ideal living area for those who enjoy walking or cycling around.
 The majority of Sunnyside residents live in rented homes and apartments.
 The classic architecture of this place, such as Victorian and Tudor homes, gives it a distinctive style.

 If you’re a film buff, you’ll enjoy going to the local movie theaters and the famous Movie Madness museum.

 Portland has a unique charm to it.
-It offers a fine balance of work, life, and play.
+It offers a fine balance of work, life, and play, with lovely homes.
 No wonder, the City of Roses attracts people from all walks of life, including young families, professionals, and artists.

 Apart from great housing options, these neighborhoods offer green spaces, coffee shops, eateries, cultural events, art galleries, and entertainment venues.